StreetStrider/aux.js/README.md

 prop.get — getter
 prop.set — setter
 prop.getset — getter/setter
-prop.readonly — readonly, non-enumerable property
-prop.notenum — non-enumerable, but modifiable property
+prop.value — build property by flags

 object: object itertools, like for arrays object.each — for each on objects